 In addition to the high costs, spreadsheets do not have the data control and governance often embedded in ERP systems.
 Anyone can change a spreadsheet, and it is often the case that different spreadsheets use different base figures resulting in different end results for different parts of the organization.
 For SOX and IFRS compliance, it is quite risky to base processes on results derived by a spreadsheet.
 The drill-down and roll-up from transaction systems is often not available, and many undocumented assumptions are made about how line items in a spreadsheet are calculated.
 Even accounting basics like making sure that the debits equal the credits for a balancing value are not enforced in a spreadsheet.

 The best use of spreadsheets is to satisfy temporary or short-term requirements (such as creating a mapping file to change the chart of accounts).
 It is not wise or cost-effective for an organization to employ spreadsheets as an integral part of its financial operations.
 They simply aren’t built for it.

 eprentise often talks to organizations about changing their chart of accounts or changing the way their operating units or legal entities are set up.
 Many currently use spreadsheets to perform financial consolidations.
 Here is one example of a company’s monthly consolidation:

-In this case, each legal entity was represented across 4 sets of books.
+In this case, each legal entity was represented across 4 ledgers.
 In order to consolidate the monthly financials for this company, they created spreadsheets to total the financials for each of the arrows in the diagram.
 The monthly close process was 20 days.
-By moving the legal entities into a single set of books, the company reduced their close cycle to 3 days, got more accurate data, eliminated thousands of spreadsheets, and reduced costs.
+By moving the legal entities into a single ledgers, the company reduced their close cycle to 3 days, got more accurate data, eliminated thousands of spreadsheets, and reduced costs.